Santosh-Gupta/LexieProgrammable/README.md

 # Lexie Programmable
 A programming font for those dyslexia (under development)

-This is a programming font I developed for myself.
-The font is based on Lexie Readable [ https://www.k-type.com/lexie-readable/ ]
+This is a programming font I developed for myself, and is based on Lexie Readable [ https://www.k-type.com/lexie-readable/ ]

 The font is only optimized for myself, and I am exploring if others would find this font useful, and/or if they can give feedback that would make this font useful to them.